Here's how you identify the most characteristic animal poops

 4. Wild turkey poo is also very obvious

-Wild turkeys are actually quite an interesting animal when it comes to their poop.
-Male and female members of the species actually produce very different droppings.
+Wild turkeys are quite an interesting animal when it comes to their poop.
+Male and female members of the species produce very different droppings.

 A female turkey's poop tends to look like a kind of spiral blob about 3/8 inch (1 cm) in diameter.
-They sort of look like a snail shell with one white end (this is uric acid).
+They look like a snail shells with one white end (this is uric acid).

 This is because the males have the so-called “rudimentary internal sex organs.”
 In circumstances where you find a lot of similar droppings associated with feathers under a tree, you've probably stumbled on a roost site.